English Language and Literature Degree

 What are my study options?

-English related degrees tend to last three years, unless students choose a degree that offers a year abroad which usually takes place during the second and third years increasing the degree length to four years in total.
+English related degrees tend to last three years unless students decide to enrol onto a year abroad which usually takes place during the second and third years increasing the degree length to four years in total.

 What should I expect from studying English Language and English Literature?